Ivria G. Fried

 Ivria is presently an Executive Board member of the Massachusetts Municipal Lawyers Association and co-chair of the Boston Bar Association’s Wetlands, Waterways, and Water Quality Subcommittee.
 She also served on the Massachusetts Alcohol Task Force’s Local Economic Development Working Group and Cambridge Conservation Commission, and was the co-chair of the Boston Bar Association's Environmental Law Public Service Committee.

-Ivria has been selected by Super Lawyer© as a “Rising Star” in the category of environmental law for three years' running (2017-2019).
+Ivria has been selected by Super Lawyer© as a “Rising Star” in the category of environmental law for four years' running (2017-2020).
 In July of 2020, she was recognized as one of the state's "Up & Coming Lawyers" by Massachusetts Lawyers Weekly©.